nittin-cz/xperience-by-kentico-aira-unified/README.md

 ## Full Instructions

-View the [Usage Guide](./docs/Usage-Guide.md) for more detailed instructions.

 You can view and start the DancingGoat example project.

+To activate the communication of AIRA Unified app with the AIRA service, you need to request an activation key.
+Please contact us at productmanagement@xperience.io for more information.

 ## Contributing